How Government Pension Offset May Affect Some Social Security Benefits

 You will only be affected by this provision if you're eligible for a government pension that is based on earnings not covered under the Social Security system—most commonly teachers, law enforcement workers, postal workers, firefighters, and other government employees.
 These workers are likely to work for an entity that has its own pension system and does not participate in Social Security.

 It may also affect you if you receive a pension based on work done outside of the country, because in this case, too, you likely didn't pay into the Social Security program.

-It only affects you if you will be eligible for a pension that is based on earnings that were not covered under the Social Security system.
-In this situation, the Government Pension Offset rule may reduce the Social Security benefits you are eligible to receive as a spouse, ex-spouse or as a widow/widower.
+In these situations, the Government Pension Offset rule may reduce the Social Security benefits you are eligible to receive as a spouse, ex-spouse, or as a widow or widower.

 Benefits you are eligible to receive based on your own earnings record may be affected by a different rule called the Windfall Elimination Provision (WEP).

 Whereas the GPO is applied to your benefits as a spouse, the Windfall Elimination Provision is applied to any benefits you earned yourself outside of the non-covered job.
 If you began your career in the private sector and later became a public school teacher, for example, the Windfall Elimination Provision would reduce the benefits owed to you from the private-sector job, if any.